 In addition to lawsuits asserting that Zostavax can result in severe injuries, the American health system is apparently moving away from promoting Zostavax in favor of a vaccination that is both safer and more effective.
 The Advisory Committee on Immunization Practices, which provides guidance to the CDC, began formally endorsing a new shingles vaccine over Zostavax in October 2017.

 The Merck shingles vaccine lawsuit states that the company failed to reveal the full extent of the potential negative effects the vaccine could cause.

 According to this Zostavax vaccination shingles complaint, Merck found the strain of the varicella-zoster virus was not weakened enough to prevent the reactivation of the virus.
 As a result, patients suffered from a mix of the active virus and the old virus, giving the shingles virus an even stronger defense.

-Because Merck knew or should have known that the vaccine caused shingles infection, the shingles vaccine Zostavax lawsuits claim that Merck failed to use reasonable care in the design, labelling, testing, formulation, production, sale, marketing, and distribution of Zostavax.
+Because Merck knew or should have known that the vaccine caused shingles infection, the shingles vaccine Zostavax lawsuits claim that Merck failed to use reasonable care in the design, labeling, testing, formulation, production, sale, marketing, and distribution of Zostavax.